Graeme Wood

 The British Invasion of Mesopotamia

-I reviewed Charles Townshend’s Desert Hell for The National.
+Review of Charles Townshend’s Desert Hell (Harvard University Press).
+Originally appeared in The National.

 The Taliban Shuffle